zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/features/cache.md

 ---
 PermaID: 1000020
-Title: Entity Framework Cache - Learn who support this features
+Title: Entity Framework Cache - Learn who supports this feature
 MetaDescription: Unlock the power of Entity Framework by learning which libraries support the Query Cache feature.
-LastMod: 2023-02-21
+LastMod: 2025-06-19
 Tags: third-party-feature
 ---

-# Entity Framework Cache: Discover who support this features
+# Entity Framework Cache: Discover who supports this feature

 ## Introduction

-Cache library allow you to cache the result of a LINQ query, usually in the memory, and re-use the cached result for subsequent calls.
+Cache library allows you to cache the result of a LINQ query, usually in the memory, and re-use the cached result for subsequent calls.

 ## Why Cache?